FisehaTessema4/CNA340/README.md

 # Project Title

-One Paragraph of project description goes here.
+write two function which return of the ping function.
+##Description

+ping(ip_address) which takes a ip_address and returns a string formatted as “Ping Response from 127.0.0.1 10ms”

 ## Getting Started

-These instructions will [do something] on your local machine for [development/experimentation/demo].
+Here is how you can install and run Python on your computer.

+Download the latest version of Python(3.9.5)
+Run the installer file and follow the steps to install Python During the install process, check Add Python to environment variables.
+This will add Python to environment variables, and you can run Python from any part of the computer.

+Also, you can choose the path where Python is installed.
+Once you finish the installation process, you can run Python.

 ### Prerequisites

-[Project] requires [software and version] to run, with [additional packages, libaries, or mods].
+This program requires 3+ to run, with IDE.
 The commands below will [upgrade OS and install the prerequisites, or do something else]

 ```
 sudo apt update